AmberNi2001/UNPS-Analysis-2010-2012/README.md

 | **Date**: 02-11-2025 | **Course**: Adanced Econometrics

 ## Project Description
 This project analyzes microdata from the **UGA National Panel Survey** conducted over two waves between 2010 and 2012.
 The primary focus is on identifying **key determinants of poverty and labor force participation** with descriptive statistics and regression.
-Conducted in STATA, the project involves data cleaning, variable creation, dataset merging, and both descriptive and regression analyses to explore relationships between these variables and their potential correlates.
+Conducted in **STATA**, the project involves data cleaning, variable creation, dataset merging, and both descriptive and regression analyses to explore relationships between these variables and their potential correlates.

-The repository includes:
+The repository **includes**:
 1. raw survey data
 2. STATA do files
 3. output datasets